chus-chus/teex/README.md

 A Python **T**oolbox for the **E**valuation of machine learning **Ex**planations.

-README in progress... :) In the meantime, find the documentation ![here][https://teex.readthedocs.io/en/latest/]
+README in progress... :) In the meantime, find the documentation! https://teex.readthedocs.io